F5Networks/f5-cloud-failover-extension/docs/userguide/azure.rst

 |

-.. sidebar:: :fonticon:`fa fa-info-circle fa-lg` Version Notice:

-   Use these steps for CFE versions earlier than 1.5.0.

-To enable route failover in versions earlier than 1.5.0, tag the route tables containing the routes that you want to manage:
+Or if using the Discovery via Tag option, tag your NICs (see Defining Failover Addresses above) the route tables containing the routes you want to manage.

-1. In Azure, create a key-value pair that will correspond to the key-value pair in the `failoverAddresses.scopingTags` section of the CFE declaration.
+1. Create a key-value pair that will correspond to the key-value pair in the `failoverAddresses.scopingTags` section of the CFE declaration.

 ..
 NOTE:: If you use our declaration example, the key-value tag would be ``"f5_cloud_failover_label":"mydeployment"``

 2. In the case where BIG-IP has multiple NICs, CFE needs to know what interfaces (by using the Self-IPs associated with those NICs) it needs to re-map the routes to.
-You can either define the nextHopAddresses using an additional tag on the route table, or you can provide them statically in the cloud failover configuration.
+You can either define the nextHopAddresses using an additional tag on the route table or provide them statically in the cloud failover configuration.

    - If you use discoveryType ``routeTag``, you will need to add another tag to the route table in your cloud environment with the reserved key ``f5_self_ips``.
-For example, ``"f5_self_ips":"10.0.13.11,10.0.13.12"``.
+For example, ``"f5_self_ips":"10.0.13.11,10.0.23.11"``.

-   |

    .. code-block:: json